Sravanthi (film)

 Sravanthi is a 1985 Telugu romance film directed by Kranthi Kumar.
 The film was remade in Tamil in 1986 as Revathi starring Revathi and Suresh.

 Plot

 The film depicts the journey of a girl who gradually becomes a strong woman.
 She knowingly marries a man who is affected with Cancer and he passes away very soon.
 She somehow manages to get rid of the trauma and marries another man, who has lost his wife and has a little daughter.
-But unfortunately her second husband becomes intolerant of the love & affection she shows towards him.
-She thus ends up by taking care of his daughter & the parents of her first husband.
+But her second husband becomes intolerant of the love and affection she shows towards him.
+She thus ends up by taking care of his daughter and the parents of her first husband.